Basil0X7/Spatial-Data/README.md

 #### **LLM Query Generator Plugin Development**

-**First**, the plugin development established the basic architecture with Python files for QGIS integration, including the main plugin class, user interface, and metadata configuration.
-The plugin was registered in QGIS's plugins menu and toolbar.
+The plugin was developed in Python for QGIS, including the main class, user interface, and metadata setup.

-**Second**, the user interface includes an image upload component for workflow diagrams, a text display area for generated SQL queries, and action buttons for query generation, execution, and layer creation using Qt widgets.
+The interface allows users to upload workflow images, view generated SQL queries, and execute them with Qt-based controls.

-**Third**, the core functionality integrates the Gemini-Flash model API to process uploaded images.
-When users select an image file, the plugin converts it and sends it to the LLM with a prompt to interpret the visual workflow, identify spatial operations, and translate these into PostGIS SQL queries.
+Uploaded images are processed via the Gemini-Flash LLM API, which interprets the workflow and produces PostGIS SQL queries.

-**Fourth**, the LLM response is parsed to extract SQL query text, which is displayed for user review.
-Input validation ensures queries contain expected SQL keywords and PostGIS functions.
-Users can modify queries before execution.
+The plugin parses the LLM output for valid SQL, allowing user review and modification.

-**Fifth**, query execution uses QGIS's database connection system.
-The plugin establishes a PostGIS connection, executes the query, and captures results.
-Error handling manages syntax errors or database issues with informative feedback.
+Queries are executed through QGIS's database connection, with error handling for syntax or database issues.

-**Sixth**, upon success, the plugin creates a new vector layer in QGIS with default styling.
+Successful execution automatically generates new vector layers in QGIS with default styling.

 **Code**: `Python`